Rockies vs. Giants Player Props Betting Odds

 McMahon Stats

-- Ryan McMahon has 16 doubles, two triples, nine home runs, 25 walks and 34 RBI (55 total hits).
-He's also swiped four bases.
+- Ryan McMahon has 18 doubles, two triples, nine home runs, 25 walks and 35 RBI (57 total hits).
+He has stolen four bases.

 McMahon Recent Games